 Coaching through the process

 There is a saying that ‘the truth hurts’.
-I disagree, truth hurts when its’s either not delivered or communicated far too late in the process.
-One of the reasons we have continued to be successful at Teem, for approaching 20 years is the fact that we tell the truth and set expectations about what may or may not happen for both our candidates and clients.
+I disagree.
+The truth hurts when it's either not delivered or communicated far too late in the process.
+One of the reasons we have continued to be successful at Teem, for approaching 20 years, is the fact that we tell the truth and set expectations about what may or may not happen for both our candidates and clients.

 Tailoring applications and CVs

-Over that last 18 + years we have helped many stellar software sales people tailor their application and CV.
-All too often experienced pros don’t appreciate that their past experience in a specific area or project is exactly what the client is looking for.
+Over the last 18+ years, we have helped many stellar software salespeople tailor their applications and CV.
+All too often, experienced pros don’t appreciate that their past experience in a specific area or project is exactly what the client is looking for.

-If you’re a hiring company wanting to attracting the best, whilst still ensuring good candidate experience, then do get in contact.
+If you’re a hiring company wanting to attract the best whilst still ensuring good candidate experience, then do get in touch!